Skip to content

 $repo->findBy(['user.role' => 'admin']);

-// Posts with comments created after date
+// Posts with comments created after a date

 $repo->findBy(['comments.created_at' => ['>=' => '2024-01-01']]);